getodk/docs/odkx-src/sync-endpoint.rst

 Authentication
 ----------------------

-ODK Sync Endpoint does not store user information in its own database, instead it integrates with an *LDAP* directory or an *Active Directory*.
+ODK-X Sync Endpoint does not store user information in its own database, instead it integrates with an *LDAP* directory or an *Active Directory*.
 That directory is then used to authenticate users and obtain user roles.

 .. note::